sachin-v-k/Sachin-K/index.md

 # About me

-I'm a **technical communicator (writer/editor)** with an education in **Mechanical Engineering**.
+I'm a technical communicator (writer/editor) with 10+ years of experience.
 I have experience in, but not limited to:
 * user & reference guides; handbooks; job aids
 * business, operations, & technical procedures
 * process flow modeling
-* documentation standards (style & usage guides; glossary; templates; publication workflows)
+* documentation standards (style & usage guides; glossaries; templates; publication workflows)
 * editing & proofreading
 * UX writing

-In my previous career, I was a software developer; so, I can still communicate with developers and understand them to complete any task successfully.
-I'm also a **certified English as a second language teacher**.
+In my previous career, I was a software developer.
+I'm also a certified ESL teacher; and have a B.Sc. in Mechanical Engineering.
+I'm functionally proficient in French; and have a limited conversational proficiency in Spanish.

 ## Skills